Acurite Color Weather Station

 If you want the most up-to-date local weather based on your exact location, you might consider buying a smart home weather station.
-All these handy home weather station sit on your property, and they collect weather data right where you are.
+All these handy home weather stations sit on your property, and they collect weather data right where you are.

 Yes, you could hop on a weather app and check local conditions easily enough, but your station does more than tell you the temperature.

-Yes, the station reports weather conditions, but it also helps you make accurate and informed decisions about your house’s temperature and ranges, if you need to water your lawn, or even if swimming in your pool is safe due to local weather conditions.
+Yes, the station reports weather conditions, but it also helps you make accurate and informed decisions about your house’s temperature and ranges if you need to water your lawn, or even if swimming in your pool is safe due to local weather conditions.

 What Is so Smart About Home Weather Stations?